Conclusio/matlab-epsclean/README.md

 * Paths are grouped together according to their properties
 * White line artifacts are fixed
 * Broken up polylines are connected back together if they share the same properties (good for post-processing in Illustrator/Inkscape/etc.)
+* Adjacent polygons of the same type are merged together (use parameter 'combineAreas')

 ## Related